Alexey-Zanevsky/music-visualizer/README.md

 ## License

-This project is intended for personal and educational use.
+This project is intended for personal and educational use